HomeBlogBest AI Coaching Apps for Recreational Marathoners (2026)

 Ready to run with an AI marathon coach?

-Get a personalised training plan, real-time coaching, and injury risk monitoring — free to start.
+Get a personalised AI marathon training plan, real-time coaching, and injury risk monitoring — free to start.

 Start coaching free →